Wepeell/wepos-global-theme/README.md

      ```bash
      org.kde.plasma.folder.js
      ```
-   - Modify it to point to your desired wallpaper file path.
+   - Modify it to point to your desired wallpaper file path:
+     ```bash
+     applet.writeConfig("Image", "file:///path/to/wallpaper/file.avif")
+     ```
      _Note: A wallpaper is not included in this repository._